How to Save Money: 19 Simple Tips For More Affordable Living

 Unless you’re in credit card debt or get charged extra for using a credit card, there are many reasons you should opt to pay for a purchase with your credit card rather than your debit card.

 Lastly, fraud protections are also much higher on a credit card.
-While a worst-case scenario with credit card fraud might cost you $50, debit card fraud can potentially drain your entire bank account.
+A worst-case scenario with credit card fraud may cost you $50, but debit card fraud could drain your entire bank account.
 In order to save your money, you have to protect it first.

 4. Know Which Months Have the Best Deals for Your Purchases

-Most people know where to shop for great Black Friday deals, but do you know when’s the best month to buy a mattress?
+Most people know where to shop for great Black Friday deals, but do you know which month is best to buy a mattress?

-There are specific products to buy that are accompanied by stellar deals each month.
-Bedding and fitness equipment make the best January product deals, while the best items to buy in April are winter clothing and furniture and December is, predictably, the season for toys and electronics.
-It’s hard to make calendar-perfect purchases every time; however, if you wanted a new TV after Christmas, you might save a few dollars by knowing that you should wait to purchase until late January — right before the Super Bowl.
+Some specific products are accompanied by stellar deals each month.
+Bedding and fitness equipment make the best January product deals, the best items to buy in April are winter clothing and furniture, and December is, predictably, the season for toys and electronics.
+It’s hard to make calendar-perfect purchases every time, but if you want a new TV after Christmas, you might save a few dollars by waiting to purchase it until late January — right before the Super Bowl.

 Exercising some patience and knowing when to buy certain products can knock a considerable amount off your purchase.